apache/cloudstack-documentation/source/plugins/ipv6.rst

 IPv6 Support in CloudStack
 ===========================
-CloudStack supports IPv6 for shared and isolated networks.
+CloudStack has limited IPv6 support.
+It supports IPv6 for shared and isolated networks.
 It also supports IPv6 for VPC Network Tiers.

 Shared network
 --------------